Interventional radiology uses high-tech image guidance equipment to carry out pinhole surgery, to treat patients and relieve their side effects.

 Pinhole surgery involves making a tiny incision, so that the narrowest of wires and catheters can be guided through the body to deliver treatment right to where it’s needed.
 These minimally invasive procedures mean that patients can be in and out of hospital in a matter of hours, rather than weeks spent recovering in bed.

 The Christie’s first interventional radiology room opened back in 2007 and has been helping to save and prolong lives ever since.
-Demand for the service has greatly increased and we now need the extra capacity of a second room, so that even more patients can benefit from the very latest image-guided surgery.
+Demand for the service has greatly increased and thanks to charitable support we recently opened a second room, so that even more patients can benefit from the very latest image-guided surgery.

-This second, state-of-the-art interventional radiology room is at the heart of our new Integrated Procedures Unit (IPU) and – thanks to the wonderful support of people like you – this custom-made building is nearing completion.
-We really need your help to buy the final, key piece of equipment for our new room: an advanced 3D intervention system.
+This second, state-of-the-art interventional radiology room is at the heart of our new Integrated Procedures Unit (IPU) and – thanks to the wonderful support of people like you – we were able to buy the final, key piece of equipment for our new room: an advanced 3D intervention system.